 \subsection{Trans-Neptunian Objects and Planet Nine}

 Trans-Neptunian Objects (TNOs), also known as Kuiper Belt Objects (KBOs), are asteroids or dwarf planets beyond the orbit of Neptune, of which the distribution extends from about 30 AU from the Sun to nearly 1,000 AU or even further.
-Over 2,000 of these objects have been cataloged so far, likely representing only a tiny fraction of the actual populations in this region.
-The Kuiper Belt is believe to be populated with millions of objects, of which hundreds of thousands are larger than 100 kilometers \cite{Morbidelli2020, Petit2011}.
+More than 2000 of these objects have been cataloged so far, likely representing only a tiny fraction of the actual populations in this region.
+The Kuiper Belt is believed to be populated with millions of objects, of which hundreds of thousands are larger than 100 kilometers \cite{Morbidelli2020, Petit2011}.

-The diverse structures and characteristics of TNOs provide clues to the formation and evolution history of our Solar System, and offer unique information to place constraint on unknown parameters involved in planetary formation and migration simulations.
+The diverse structures and characteristics of TNOs provide clues to the formation and evolution history of our solar system and offer unique information to place constraints on unknown parameters involved in planetary formation and migration simulations.
 TNOs are classified into several dynamical populations: resonant populations, classical belts, scattering disks, and detached objects.
-Comparison between different populations may shed light on their respective evolution history.
+Comparison between different populations can shed light on their respective evolution history.
 The cold classical subclass, dynamically defined as TNOs with non-resonant orbits, no close encounters with Neptune, and with orbital inclinations less than 5$^\circ$, is a special population with multiple unusual physical properties (e.g. a distinctly red color, a large fraction of wide binaries, generally higher albedos, a steep slope of size distribution at large sizes) \cite{Nesvorny2018}.
 These unusual properties imply that this subclass may have formed or dynamically evolved in processes different from other TNOs.
-Furthermore, a variety of potential correlations among orbital and physical characteristics (e.g. inclination and color) awaits observational tests using a larger sample \cite{Marsset2019}.
-Notably, even the discovery of a single binary asteroid system or several high-inclination objects may impose strong constraints on planet formation and evolution theories \cite{Nesvorny2018NA}.
+Furthermore, a variety of potential correlations among orbital and physical characteristics (e.g. inclination and color) await observational tests using a larger sample \cite{Marsset2019}.
+In particular, even the discovery of a single binary asteroid system or several high-inclination objects may impose strong constraints on planet formation and evolution theories \cite{Nesvorny2018NA}.